 Who We Are

 While the Consolidated Procurement Code applies to most State agencies and to most procurements conducted by those agencies, there are exceptions.
-Generally speaking, the Procurement Code applies to all "governmental bodies," as that term is defined by the Procurement Code.
+The Procurement Code applies to all "governmental bodies," as that term is defined by the Procurement Code.
 The definition is so broad, it includes virtually every aspect of state government.
 However, the General Assembly and all local political subdivisions, such as counties, municipalities, school districts, or public service districts, are expressly excluded.
 Other entities are expressly excluded, even though they might otherwise fit this definition.
 For the purposes of this document, Agencies means governmental bodies as defined in the Procurement Code.

 Even if an entity is subject to the Procurement Code, a specific procurement may not be.
 Please see our list of the procurements "exempted" from the Procurement Code.